ihitsov/FuelTune/README.md

 My first Java app for tuning fuel from .csv logs.
-Probably a lot of cleaup and re-writing is needed, but it is functional as is, minus a memory leak :)
+Probably a lot of cleanup and re-writing is needed, but it is functional as is, minus a memory leak :)